hemonaluto/Hemonaluto/README.md

 Hemonaluto is a text based adventure game where you wake up in a curious magical world with a dark and powerful secret.

-!The story isn't developed yet!
+The story isn't developed yet, so far there are only three rooms to discover.

 ## How it works

+### Developers
 Windows:

 1. Open terminal as administrator.